Vaishnavi-Devendran/Vaishnavi-Devendran/README.md

 Key Achievement: My model achieved a state-of-the-art PSNR of 34.67 dB and a competitive NIQE score of 3.47 on unseen datasets, showcasing its efficiency and generalization capabilities.

 Technologies: Python, TensorFlow, Keras, Computer Vision

+## Multi-Report Analysis App
+Summary: Developed a data processing application that automates the analysis of multiple reports, converting them into structured data.
+The app extracts key metrics and provides visualizations for efficient business analysis.

+Technologies: Python, Pandas, Matplotlib, Streamlit (for the UI)

 ## AI Recruitment System
 Summary: Built a deep learning system to analyze candidate responses in interviews using real-time emotion prediction.